 - Line a standard muffin tin with paper liners.
 Use a large cookie scoop to divide the batter between the tins.
 You may have extra batter — divide it between the tins or into any that need a bit more.

-- Top each muffin with ½ tsp granulated sugar (mandatory) and quick rolled oats (optional).
+- Top each muffin with ½ teaspoon granulated sugar (mandatory) and quick rolled oats (optional).

 - Bake 20-22 minutes, until a toothpick inserted into the center comes out clean.